timeseer-ai/timeseer-ansible-collection/README.md

 ## Installation

-### Installing Timeseer.docker Collection with Ansible
+### Installing timeseer.docker Collection with Ansible

-To install the Timeseer.Timeseer Ansible collection, use the `ansible-galaxy` tool included with Ansible.
+To install the timeseer.docker Ansible collection, use the `ansible-galaxy` tool included with Ansible.

 #### Default Installation from Ansible Galaxy